wiicode/cybersecurity-framework/bronze-training/background-topics/intelligent-security-tools.md

 You should enquire how and why aspects of your intelligent system work, and what happens when they don't.

-Your research should cover the training of the intelligent system, how issues with the tool might impact your organisation, and the fundamental limitations of the tool.
+Your research should cover the training of the intelligent system, how issues with the tool might impact your organization, and the fundamental limitations of the tool.

 ## Principles